-32 Decisions by the arbitral tribunal
+Decisions by the arbitral tribunal

-Failing party agreement, is it sufficient if decisions by the arbitral tribunal are made by a majority of all its members or is a unanimous vote required?
+36 Failing party agreement, is it sufficient if decisions by the arbitral tribunal are made by a majority of all its members or is a unanimous vote required?
 What are the consequences for the award if an arbitrator dissents?

 The arbitrator is required to encourage the parties to resolve their differences during the proceedings.
-The law does not impose any requirement that the decision of the arbitrators should be unanimous in the event that the parties are unable to reach an agreement.
+The law does not impose any requirement that the decision of the arbitrators be unanimous if the parties are unable to reach an agreement.